InterDigitalInc/Fireball/docs/source/layers.rst

     * :ref:`WSUM: Weighted Sum Netmarks <WSUM>`
     * :ref:`TUP: Tuple netmarks <TUP>`

 Each post-activation can have zero or more attributes.
-Each post-activation attribute is specified by a letter which specifies the attribute (such as 'R' for "Drop-Rate") followed by the value for the attribute which can be one or more numbers or letters.
+Each post-activation attribute is specified by a letter indicating the attribute (For example 'R' for "Drop-Rate") followed by the value for the attribute which can be one or more numbers or letters.

 Here is a list of general rules for post-activations: